- Which programming language should you pick for data science? Here’s a list of 6 powerful ones that are not Python or R

 Don’t you love how vast the field is for data science languages?
 Python and R are wonderful in their own right.
 But my aim here was to bring out other languages that we can use to perform data science tasks.

 Any language(s) you feel I should have included in the article?
 Connect with me in the comments section below.
-I look forward to hearing your thoughts, suggestions, and feedback!You can also read this article on Analytics Vidhya's Android APP
+I look forward to hearing your thoughts, suggestions, and feedback!You can also read this article on our Mobile APP